mofasass/widget-core-library/tutorials/7 - Using React and widget-components.md

 );
 ```

+ReactDOM.render should only be called after `coreLibrary.init()` is resolved.

-Note: `kambi-widget-components` also includes `react` and `react-dom` dependencies and as such they don't need to be installed in the project.
+`kambi-widget-components` also includes `react` and `react-dom` dependencies and as such they don't need to be installed in the project.
 You can also make your own components and have the whole widget be a React component if desired.

-At the top of the file.
-In order to properly use any of the components you need to follow instruction on the list of arguments that you need to supply.
+### OutcomeButton

-For example OutcomeButton has:
+For example OutcomeButton accepts the following props:

  - outcome (required): a outcome object from the `offeringModule`